Upstate University Hospital: Awards

-In December 2020, Upstate announced that the American College of Surgeons National Surgical Quality Improvement Program (NSQIP) named Upstate Community Hospital as one of just 89 facilities nationwide for meritorious outcomes for surgical care.
+In December 2020, Upstate announced that the American College of Surgeons National Surgical Quality Improvement Program (NSQIP) named Upstate Community Hospital as one of 89 facilities nationwide for meritorious outcomes for surgical care.
 Upstate also has earned DNV accreditation as a Center of Excellence for Hip and Knee and as Blue Distinction Center, which also was achieved by its spine program.
 The pancreatic surgery program is recognized by the National Pancreatitis Foundation as a National Center of Excellence, and the breast cancer program is accredited nationally.
 In 2018, NSQIP recognized Upstate University Hospital as a high performer regarding care of high-risk surgical patients.

 In January 2021, Upstate University Hospital was designated a Magnet hospital from the American Nurses Association(ANA), a designation that recognizes excellent nursing care.

-The hospital received "High Performing" in both heart failure and COPD on the 2020-21 U.S. News & World Report: Best Hospital rankings.
+The hospital received "High Performing" in 1 adult specialty and 7 procedures and conditions in the 2025 U.S. News & World Report: Best Hospital rankings.

 Upstate is among the 1% of accredited cancer programs in the country who have achieved the Outstanding Achievement Award for four consecutive survey cycles.